FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Computer analysis in progress=This is the text in a new box that comes up once you have requested a computer analysis of a chess game.

 The computer analysis has failed=This is an error message that appears when the computer analysis can't be displayed for some reason.
-It appears the "Computer analysis" tab
+It appears the "Computer analysis" tab.

 View the computer analysis=Clicking this button takes you to the computer analysis.
 The sentence appears only for the player that requested it, in the "Computer analysis" tab.

 Request a computer analysis=Clicking this puts the game in the queue for computer analysis, which is usually completed within a minute.
 This is one of the actions below the board in the "Replay and analyse" view.

-Blunders=If no equivalent word exists, translate to "Serious mistakes".
-This is one of the categories of problems discovered by the computer analysis.
+Blunders=This is one of the categories of problems discovered by the computer analysis.
+If no equivalent word exists, translate to "Serious mistakes".

 Mistakes=This is one of the categories of problems discovered by the computer analysis.
 Appears on the right hand side of pages with analyzed games.
 Example: http://lichess.org/vyvcbk8s

-Inaccuracies=This is one of the categories of problems discovered by the computer analysis.
+Inaccuracies=The most minor of errors a player can make.
+This is one of the categories of problems discovered by the computer analysis.

 Flip board=Clicking this flips the board upside-down.
 This sentence is one of the links in the box normally below the board.
+// this functionality may be added to games while that are in play

 Threefold repetition=This is one of the conditions by which a game ends.
 It appears on the box on the right-hand side of the screen.
 It also appears in player profiles.
 Please use the official term used by your country's or locale's chess federation or club.

-Claim a draw=This a button that appears to players when threefold repetition occurs.
+Claim a draw=Clicking this draws the game.
+This a button that appears to players when threefold repetition occurs.

-Offer draw=This is a small button in the right-hand side box that offers ending the game by draw to your opponent.
+Offer draw=Clicking this send an offer to draw the game to your opponent.
+This is a small button in the right-hand side box.

 Draw=This appears in various places, including players' profiles and the right-hand side boxes in individual games.
 It should be translated as a noun, NOT as a verb.